 The NITPS is an unfunded contributory, voluntary membership scheme administered by the Department of Education.
-Until 1 April 2015 the scheme operated under the Teachers' Superannuation Regulations (NI) 1998 (as amended).
-Further information about the scheme is given in the explanatory booklet dated November 2007, and on the Department of Education's website at www.deni.gov.uk
+The current regulations under which the scheme operates are the Teachers' Superannuation Regulations (NI) 1998 (as amended).

+Further information about the scheme is given in the explanatory booklet dated November 2007, and on the Department of Education's website at www.deni.gov.uk.